 The Demands of the Job Before Dispatch Software

-Anyone who’s ever had to do the work of a dispatcher, knows it’s not child’s play.
+Anyone who’s ever had to do the work of a dump truck dispatcher, knows it’s not child’s play.
 Whether the job is done from an office, job site or the inside of a pickup truck, it can be chaotic and hectic.
 It requires mental agility, resilience, decisiveness and tact.

 More than ever before, today’s dispatchers work under stressful conditions and juggle a variety of ever changing conditions.
 A dynamic dispatcher needs to display mastery of the following skill set: